Brain changes in obesity - and after surgery for obesity

 The study also highlighted how different brain regions respond to surgery.
 MRI scans revealed that the surgery influenced specific regions linked to memory, learning, and executive function, such as the prefrontal cortex and caudate nucleus.

-This research provides crucial insights into how bariatric surgery affects the brain.
 It suggests that while the surgery itself presents risks, the longer-term benefits of weight loss and improved metabolic health may outweigh the initial challenges.

 About the scientific paper:

-First author: Bhaswati Roy , USA
+First author: Bhaswati Roy, USA

 Published: Frontiers in Neuroscience, November 2024.